 The NVR Map is prepared using a peer reviewed scientific method (the NVR Map Method) The map is not produced by a computer algorithm.
 Rather, each category in the map has been developed using a combination of scientific assessment done by expert mapping scientists and the application of various data sets as specified in the LLS legislation.

 The mapping process is designed to capture detectable, significant changes in the extent of vegetation or type of land use across the landscape, indicating that there has been, or is ongoing, agricultural use of the land.

 The expert mapping scientists bring together multiple data sets, including satellite and aerial photography imagery, land use mapping, local council zonings, soil and vegetation mapping, threatened species and ecological communities mapping and others to inform the determination of the map category.
 There are around 90 different data sets used to build the NVR Map.
 Using multiple lines of evidence, across multiple years, rather than a single 'snapshot' of data, provides high level spatial and visually accurate data.

 This video tells you more about How the map was made.

-- annual updates following application of new or improved data
+- annual update to incorporate new or improved data

-- more frequent updates capturing changes such as new or ending code certification recategorisation and set-aside sites
+- more frequent updates capturing new information such as code certification and set-aside sites.

 Future publication of a draft comprehensive NVR Map showing proposed mapping of the additional categories is under consideration.
 When released, the draft comprehensive NVR Map categories will be available to landholders and approval authorities for information, review and consultation.
 Map reviews will continue to be available to landholders during and after the transitional period.
 See 'About the different versions of the map' on the More information page to find out more about land categories for future release.